 - The use of classroom technology such as interactive whiteboards and digital projectors

 - Understanding the SRE Teacher’s role as a mandatory reporter in NSW

 ONGOING TRAINING, SELF-EVALUATION AND SUPPORT FOR SRE TEACHERS:

-- Attending CES/S&I Teacher Training Meetings in person in January, March, May, July, September, November and undertake online teacher training in February, April, June, August, October.
+- Attending CES/S&I Teacher Training Meetings in person in January & July and undertaking monthly online teacher training in the other months.

-- CES/S&I Personnel facilitate and conduct teacher self-reflection, peer feedback and sharing, classroom observation, CES/S&I feedback, & mentor support to assure adherence to the authorised curriculum
+- CES/S&I Personnel facilitate and may conduct any of the following: teacher surveys and interviews, peer feedback and sharing, classroom observation, CES/S&I feedback, & mentor support to assure adherence to the authorised curriculum.

 REVIEW OF SRE TEACHING PROCESS:

-To adhere to the annual assurance process CES/S&I personnel report efforts to address identified issues such as further training and mentor support to the Stake (Diocese) President
+To adhere to the annual assurance process CES/S&I personnel conduct reviews of SRE teaching and report efforts to address identified issues such as further training and mentor support to the Stake (Diocese) President.

 CES/S&I then provide further training under the direction of the Stake (Diocese) President as identified.